 When enabled, the variable names that the Modeler suggests in microflows will start with a lower-case letter instead of an upper-case letter.

-The list of languages in which your application will be available for end-users.
+This is the list of languages in which your application will be available for users.

 Certificates are used to connect to web services over HTTPS when the following requirements are met:

-- A client certificate (certificate with private key) is required.
+- A client certificate (certificate with a private key) is required

 Be aware that during local deployment, the certificate files will be located in the deployment folder, under model/certificates.
 Therefore, do not use production certificates during development.